 The DukeEngage Offsets Program

 In the last year alone, DukeEngage participants and staff flew more than 4 million air miles to and from over two dozen countries.
 Our global reach calls upon us to minimize the impact of our travel on climate change.
-Thus, in collaboration with Sustainable Duke and the Duke Carbon Offsets Initiative, we are offering the students, faculty and staff of DukeEngage the opportunity to go carbon neutral with their travel.
+Thus, in collaboration with Sustainable Duke and the Duke Carbon Offsets Initiative, we offer the students, faculty and staff of DukeEngage the opportunity to go carbon neutral with their travel.
 The carbon offsets program provides an immediate and tangible means to minimize one’s carbon footprint through the purchase of a share of a North Carolina-based project for reducing greenhouse gas emissions.
-Learn about the DukeEngage offsets project, determine your own carbon footprint based on the miles you will fly this summer, and make a voluntary contribution to a greener planet by purchasing offsets for all or part of your travel.
+Learn about the DukeEngage offsets project, determine your own carbon footprint based on the miles you will fly this summer, and make a voluntary contribution to a greener planet by purchasing offsets for part or all of your travel.

 Portland Program contributes to a Greener DukeEngage

 DukeEngage’s “Conservation and Urban Environmentalism” program in Portland, Oregon, systematically fosters a holistic marriage of service to the environment with a personal commitment to voluntary simplicity and sustainable living.
 The Portland program educates students on ways to reduce their carbon footprint through the use of public transportation and maintaining a vegetarian, locally focused, organic diet, as well as environmentally focused lifestyle choices.
 While in Portland, students may choose to assess their carbon footprint through a personal carbon calculator developed by a committee made up of a Fuqua graduate student, a Nicholas School graduate student, an undergraduate from the 2009 DukeEngage Portland program and Sustainable Duke staff.
 On weekends, the group participates in environmental projects in and around Portland, working to offset their environmental impact, restore and sustain natural areas, and address enviro-/social urban issues like houselessness.
 Projects may include beach clean ups, community gardens and tree planting.